akilmarshall/procedural-image-generation/README.md

     \mathcal{N}_{\mathbb{I}}::t\to d\to \[t\],
 $$

-it takes a tile and a direction and returns a list of the tiles seen adjacent the tile in that direction (in $\mathbb{I}$).
+that takes a tile and a direction and returns a list of the tiles seen adjacent in the specified direction (in $\mathbb{I}$).

-[neighbor direction diagram]
+[diagram: neighbor direction]

 ## Data Pipeline